smallab/raspicam-meets-cinder-on-raspi4/README.md

 ?

-### Using a RaspiCam from within a Cinder-based app
+### Using OpenCV and a RaspiCam from within a Cinder-based app

+#### The CMake side of things
 Easiest way to start a Cinder project on Raspbian Linux is to duplicate the `Cinder/samples/BasicApp` folder.
-Do that and name it whichever way you want.
-Then add OpenCV code to use the RaspiCam:
+Do that and name it whichever way you want (here we'll call it `your_folder_name`).
+Then CMake the project and manually add links to the compilation routine in order to include OpenCV and RaspiCam to the package:

 `mkdir build && cd build` \
 `cmake .. -DCINDER_TARGET_GL=es3-rpi`

-After that, you need to add ` -lopencv_core -lopencv_imgcodecs -lopencv_imgproc` in the `your_app_folder_name/proj/cmake/build/CMakeFiles/BasicApp.dir/link.txt` file at the end of the following line:
+When that's done, open the `your_folder_name/proj/cmake/build/CMakeFiles/BasicApp.dir/link.txt` file and at the end of the line, after:

+`-ldl -lpthread` \
+add the following links: \
 `-lraspicam -lraspicam_cv -lmmal -lmmal_core -lmmal_util -lopencv_core -lopencv_imgcodecs -lopencv_imgproc`

 Then: